espocrm/documentation/docs/extensions/outlook-integration/email.md

 Note: You need to be logged in to Outlook as a user to which an email address of the current email account record belongs.
 For example, if you configure email account for *example@outlook.com*, you need to log in to Outlook as a user who has *example@outlook.com* email address.

 After that, you can test imap connection and sent test email to make sure everything works fine.

+## Troubleshooting

+Important: when connecting to Outlook using the Outlook Integration extension and pressing *Connect* button, you must be asked to enter your credentials fully.
+If the system just connects you without asking, then it is most likely using the cached values which allow connection, but may not allow access to the specific mailbox correctly.

+There are some recommendations for setting up an email account if you encounter errors when connecting to SMTP.

+1. Ensure you are not signed into `office.com`.
+2. Clear cache in browser.
+3. Go to email account and connect to Outlook.
+4. Click Test Connection button.
+5. If OK, then enter email account password.
+6. Click Send Test Email button.